DeepSoftwareAnalytics/OmniGIRL/README.md

 * ⚒ **Automatic Environment Setup & Dataset Construction Tool**

-  We introduces **SWE-collector**, an automatic issue-resolution benchmark generation method based on a multi-agent framework.
+  We introduce **SWE-collector**, an automatic issue-resolution benchmark generation method based on a multi-agent framework.
 For more information and the full source code, visit: [SWE-collector](https://github.com/DeepSoftwareAnalytics/swe-collector).